efwoods/LexBot/README.md

 - query: What is great engineering?
 - (opt): create audio of lex's voice

+## Notes:
+I would like to scale the pipeline to accept a playlist of videos

 ### Data Pipeline
 #### transcript_greatness.ipynb (the process of grabbing text)
 1. youtube_video_to_json_transcript